 If you ever watched the movie Independence Day, you don’t need to be an American, to know that for every American family, watching the fireworks is a big tradition of the Independence Day celebration.
 In central Alaska, however, there is a problem called White Nights.

 The white nights are called so because it doesn’t get dark.
 There is daylight plus twilight 24-7 on the 4th of July (see diagram in this post).
 This means you could barely see fireworks if you would light fireworks.
-Thus, there are no fireworks on Independence Day in Fairbanks, Alaska.
+Thus, there are no official Independence Day fireworks in Fairbanks, Alaska.

-You can imagine that I wondered for years why my grocery store and Sam’s Club offer fireworks for sale in the week prior to Independence Day.
+You can imagine that I wondered for years why my grocery store and Costco offer fireworks for sale in the week prior to Independence Day.
 Who in Fairbanks would buy fireworks when there is no way to see them?

 My only logic answer to my question was that there are always some people who don’t know what to do with their money.
 Pretty simple, right?
 However, on Independence Day a couple of years ago, I found another answer.
 Back then I learned that there are also some others who buy fireworks just in the hope to have their peace.